commercialhaskell/stack/doc/README.md

 #### Complete guide to stack

-This repository also contains a complete [user guide to using stack ](GUIDE.md), covering all of the most common use cases.
+This repository also contains a complete [user guide to using stack](GUIDE.md), covering all of the most common use cases.

 #### Questions, Feedback, Discussion

 * For frequently asked questions about detailed or specific use-cases, please see [the FAQ](faq.md).
-* For general questions, comments, feedback and support please write to [the stack mailing list](https://groups.google.com/d/forum/haskell-stack).
+* For general questions, comments, feedback and support, please write to [the stack mailing list](https://groups.google.com/d/forum/haskell-stack).
-* For bugs, issues, or requests please
+* For bugs, issues, or requests, please
   [open an issue](https://github.com/commercialhaskell/stack/issues/new).
 * When using Stack Overflow, please use [the haskell-stack tag](http://stackoverflow.com/questions/tagged/haskell-stack).